-UPDATED 31May2019: Wainscoting is a premium home feature because it makes spaces feel more refined.
-This post will help you get great wainscoting in one of several different ways.
+Wainscoting is a premium home feature because it makes spaces feel more refined and beautiful.
+This article will help you get great wainscoting in one of several different ways.
 If you’re looking for help with wainscoting – whether you’ll be installing it yourself or hiring a pro – you’ve come to the right place.
-As far as I know, this is the most complete resource anywhere on the internet.

 How to Install Wainscoting: Three Different Approaches

 - The Wainscoting Kit Approach: This is often the most practical option for do-it-yourselfers.
-I know because I’ve installed some kits.
+I know because I’ve installed several kits.
 You save a lot of money installing the parts yourself, with the job made easier by the fact that the heavy-duty milling and shaping has been done for you.
+Parts just fit together.

 Want to install wainscoting on the walls of a staircase?
 Click here for a real-world video tour of an installation that I documented in a classic, century-old house.